jhorology/bitwig-nks-preview-generator/README.md

   - Serum
   - Spire
   - Repro-1     (even work if it's vendor's official .nksf)
-- Will support macOS, Windows and WSL.
-(Currently only tested on macOS)
+- Will support WSL in the future.
 ## License
 [MIT](LICENSE)